"In the year 6565 Ain't gonna need no husband, won't need no wife You'll pick your son, pick your daughter too From the bottom of a long glass tube

 - Done in Mary Suetopia in Marge Piercy's Woman at the Edge of Time.
 Connie discovers the colony's children are grown in this way and usually given to three parents, who are not likely blood relations.
 The reasoning for this is that to achieve racial and gender equality, certain things had to be given up.

-- Prince Roger was a tube baby, so he can both be his mother's youngest child as well as the result of a pre-marriage fling.
+- Prince Roger was a tube baby although like the Honor Harrington series by the same author he was conceived naturally, the transfer to the tube being done purely for convenience.
 Uterine replication bites the protagonists in the ass later, when the rebels grow a new heir from Roger's parents' DNA.

 - Crest of the Stars: Most Abh are born in one of these.
 Even those who are born the old fashioned way are generally brought to term in one since they have to be extracted from their mother's body and be tested for certain traits that both define them as Abh (the blue hair, third eye and a few other things) and for certain family traits (the long pointy ears are legally restricted to the Abriel family).
 Carrying a child to term in utero is considered extremely eccentric and not an option for half the population since Abh are raised by a single parent.